mayur0906/Tanks/README.md

 Tanks
 =====

-A Tank game, based on HTML5 and JavaScript.
-The objective of the game, is to shoot all the tanks in 60 seconds, without losing lives.
+An interactive game, based on HTML5 and JavaScript.
+The player has to control a tank, using the directional keys, and the main objective of the player, is to shoot all the enemy tanks, using the space bar, in 60 seconds, without losing lives.

 [Click here to play!](http://mayur0906.github.io/Tanks/)